 Licenses issued outside Europe such as the American ASA 104 are not accepted any more, yet it is easy to convert an ASA 104 (or higher) certificate into an ICC.

 The port police doesn't recognize any paper from a sailing school, a yacht club or any sailing organization, except when it is RYA accredited.

-Also note that the various “bareboat licenses” that are issued by (often larger and world-wide operating) yacht charter companies are no longer acceptable !
+Also note that the various “bareboat licenses” that are issued by (often larger and world-wide operating) yacht charter companies are no longer acknowledged.

 Finally, it is no longer possible to sign a contract stating that you are experienced and knowledgeable enough to skipper the yacht.

-Likewise the level of the American US Sailing bareboat cruising or ASA bareboat chartering (104) -intermediate coastal cruising are high enough, but again, converting these into an ICC is always recommended.
+Likewise the level of the American US Sailing bareboat cruising or ASA bareboat chartering (104) are high enough, but again, converting these into an ICC – or International Proficiency in their lingo – is always recommended;

 For Australians, an ICC can be more complicated to obtain.